Skip to main content

 identities list

-Unlock the new identity
+Unlock an identity

 identities unlock 0x4570fe47a49af9ae9bd76f029818413ea18620000

-Register your identity
+Register an identity

 identities register [beneficiary]

-Claim your node into mystnodes.com
+Claim node into mystnodes.com

 mmn [api-key]

-Set payout wallet address
+Set payout address

 identities set-payout-address